Sidebar Menu

 As cultural awareness develops, so does respect.
 With respect comes comprehension.
 With comprehension comes reconciliation.
 And with reconciliation, the process of healing begins.

-The Purpose of Protocols
+The Purpose of Aboriginal and Torres Strait Islander Protocols

-Gaining insight into the substantial upheaval inflicted upon Aboriginal and Torres Strait Islander Peoples through colonization, land appropriation, and the disconnection of individuals from their families forms a crucial foundation for genuine cultural understanding among all Australians.
+Gaining insight into the substantial upheaval inflicted upon Aboriginal and Torres Strait Islander Peoples through colonisation, land appropriation, and the disconnection of individuals from their families forms a crucial foundation for genuine cultural understanding among all Australians.

 Fostering deep and ongoing respect for Aboriginal and Torres Strait Islander Peoples, along with their cultures and histories, embeds essential values within your organisation and inspires leaders, colleagues, staff, students, and educators to advocate for and promote reconciliation.